By train the journey from Uttaradit to Bangkok is scheduled to take from 5 to 8 hours depending upon which train you take.

 Train Times from Uttaradit to Bangkok

-There are 6 direct train services a day from Uttaradit to Bangkok.
+There are 6 train services a day from Uttaradit to Bangkok.

-- The fastest train from Uttaradit to Bangkok is Train #112 departing at 08:33 and scheduled to complete the journey from Uttaradit to Bangkok in 8 hours 47 minutes.
+- The slowest train from Uttaradit to Bangkok is Train #108 departing at 20:18 and scheduled to complete the journey from Uttaradit to Bangkok in 8 hours 12 minutes.

 Buy Tickets from Uttaradit to Bangkok